-Date Description January 18, 2023 Anticipated PSN release February 22, 2023 Last day to submit an application that would be considered at the first SMP Management Board meeting to vote on projects March 15, 2023 First SMP Management Board meeting to vote on projects April 26, 2023 Last day to submit an application that would be considered at the May SMP Management Board meeting May 17, 2023 SMP Management Board meets to vote on projects June 28, 2023 Last day to submit an application that would be considered at the July SMP Management Board meeting July 19, 2023 SMP Management Board meets to vote on projects August 30, 2023 Last day to submit an application that would be considered at the September SMP Management Board meeting September 20, 2023 SMP Management Board meets to vote on projects November 29, 2023 Last day to submit an application that would be considered at the September SMP Management Board meeting December 20, 2023 SMP Management Board meets to vote on projects may request applicants to revise and resubmit applications, as necessary.
-Members of the Partnership Management Board are available to work with and advise applicants during the preparation of their application.
+Date Description January 18, 2023 Anticipated PSN release February 22, 2023 Last day to submit an application that would be considered at the first SMP Management Board meeting to vote on projects March 15, 2023 First SMP Management Board meeting to vote on projects April 26, 2023 Last day to submit an application that would be considered at the May SMP Management Board meeting May 17, 2023 SMP Management Board meets to vote on projects June 28, 2023 Last day to submit an application that would be considered at the July SMP Management Board meeting July 19, 2023 SMP Management Board meets to vote on projects November 8, 2023 Last day to submit an application that would be considered at the November SMP Management Board meeting November 29, 2023 SMP Management Board meets to vote on projects

 Applications will go through an administrative review for eligibility; eligible applications will be scored by the SMP Management Board based on standardized criteria; then a funding decision will be made by majority vote of the Management Board.
-The Partnership Management Board
+The Partnership Management Board may request applicants to revise and resubmit applications, as necessary.
+Members of the Partnership Management Board are available to work with and advise applicants during the preparation of their application.